 I hear knitters frequently ask, what does it mean to swatch?

 In simplest terms, a knitting gauge swatch is a small sample of what your end product will look like.
-It is usually a knitted square made with the needles and yarn you intend to use for your project.
+It is usually a knitted square made with the needles, yarn, and pattern you intend to use for your project.

 If you’re planning to knit something that needs to be a particular size, be prepared to knit a swatch beforehand.